Karen Panetta: Academic service

 Panetta is committed to improving the representation of women in engineering.
 She was appointed the worldwide director for the Institute of Electrical and Electronics Engineers (IEEE) Women in Engineering program and editor-in-chief of the Women in Engineering magazine.
-In 1999, Panetta founded Nerd Girls, a platform dedicated to challenging stereotypes about women scientists.
-She is the co-author of Count Girls In, a book for families that looks to encourage parents to raise authentic young women.
+In 1999, Panetta founded Nerd Girls, a platform dedicated to challenging stereotypes about women scientists, and encouraging more young women to pursue engineering and science.
+Today, Panetta's Nerd Girls program is a national multimedia enterprise, including the Nerd Girl Nation enterprise.
+She is also the co-author of Count Girls In, a book for families that looks to encourage parents to raise authentic young women.